Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/getting-connected/index.en.md

 ![02-01-rhoai-front-page](02-01-rhoai-front-page.png)

-If you got this far and saw all that, congratulations, you properly connected to the OpenShift AI Dashboard Application!
+If you got this far and saw all that, congratulations, you properly connected to the OpenShift AI dashboard!

 We are now ready to start the lab.